 9. Get a Good Attorney

 Sometimes, you will have no choice other than to fire an employee.
 It’s part of running a good business.
 Sometimes, though, the employee fires back.
-A simple and correct termination can result in the business catastrophe that is a lawsuit.
+A simple and correct termination can result in a business catastrophe that is a lawsuit.
 A lawsuit can easily get rid of your business because you are just a small business.

 Instead of lessening the terminations in your business out of fear of this event, invest in a good lawyer.
 Be prepared for the worst by hiring a good lawyer who can save your business.